MoCapAnything V2: End-to-End Motion Capture for Arbitrary Skeletons: Experiments

 \subsection{Efficiency Analysis}

 Our efficiency gain comes from eliminating both the mesh prediction stage and the analytical IK solver.
-For a 120-frame input sequence, V1 requires approximately 40\,s for feature extraction, 15\,min for mesh reconstruction, 20\,s for pose estimation, and an additional $\sim$5\,min for IK optimization, resulting in a total runtime of over 20 minutes.
-In contrast, our method retains the same feature extraction cost (40\,s), but directly predicts pose and rotation in a single forward pass within $\sim$10\,s, reducing the overall runtime to under 1 minute.
-This corresponds to a $\sim$20$\times$ speedup in practice.
-The improvement stems from two design choices: removing the mesh intermediate eliminates a heavy and error-prone reconstruction stage, while replacing analytical IK with a learned rotation decoder avoids iterative per-frame optimization and enables efficient batched computation.
-Importantly, this efficiency gain does not come at the cost of accuracy.
-Averaged over Zoo-Seen/Rare/Unseen (Table~\ref{tab:exp_v1_compare}), our method achieves an angle error of $10.6^{\circ}$, compared to $18.9^{\circ}$ for V1 with ground-truth mesh and $20.1^{\circ}$ with predicted mesh, demonstrating a favorable trade-off between speed and accuracy.
+For a 120-frame input sequence, V1 takes over 20 minutes (feature extraction $\sim$40\,s, mesh reconstruction $\sim$15\,min, pose estimation $\sim$20\,s, IK optimization $\sim$5\,min); our method shares the same feature-extraction cost but predicts pose and rotation in a single forward pass within $\sim$10\,s, totaling under 1 minute and corresponding to a $\sim$20$\times$ speedup.
+Removing the mesh avoids a heavy, error-prone reconstruction stage, while a learned rotation decoder replaces iterative per-frame IK with efficient batched computation.
+This speedup does not cost accuracy: averaged over Zoo-Seen/Rare/Unseen (Table~\ref{tab:exp_v1_compare}), our method achieves $10.6^{\circ}$ angle error vs.\ $18.9^{\circ}$ for V1 (GT Mesh) and $20.63^{\circ}$ (Pred Mesh).